ricealexander/ricealexander-website/README.md

-# ricealexander-website
+# ricealexander.com
-A future polished and professional site
+Future location of a polished portfolio/resume site, but presently a hub for URL Redirects